armedbear/abcl/contrib/jss/README.markdown

 recorded that b.c.d, b.C.d, C.d, c.d, and d potentially refer to this
 class.
 In your call to new, as long as the symbol can refer to only one class, we use that class.
 In this case, it is java.io.StringWriter.
-You could also have written (new 'io.stringwriter), (new '|io.StringWriter|), (new 'java.io.StringWriter)...
+You could also have written

+     (new 'io.stringwriter)

+or
+     (new '|io.StringWriter|)

+or
+     (new 'java.io.StringWriter)

+The call

-the call (#"write" sw "Hello "), uses the code in invoke.java to call the method named "write" with the arguments sw and "Hello ".
+     (#"write" sw "Hello ")

+uses the code in invoke.java to call the method named "write" with the arguments sw and "Hello ".
 JSS figures out the right java method to call, and calls it.

+Static calls are possible as well with the #" macro, but the first argument MUST BE A SYMBOL to distinguish

+     (#"getProperties" "java.lang.System")

+from

+     (#"getProperties" 'java.lang.System)

+The first attempts to call a method on the java.lang.String object with the contents "java.lang.System", which results in an error, while the second invokes the static java.lang.System.getProperties() method.

 If you want to do a raw java call, use #0"toString".
 Raw calls return their results as Java objects, avoiding doing the usual Java object to Lisp object conversions that ABCL does.

-(with-constant-signature ((name jname raw?)*) &body body) binds a macro which expands to a jcall, promising that the same method will be called every time.
-Use this if you are making a lot of calls and want to avoid the overhead of a the dynamic dispatch. e.g. (with-constant-signature ((tostring "toString"))
+    (with-constant-signature ((name jname raw?)*) &body body)

+binds a macro which expands to a jcall, promising that the same method will be called every time.
+Use this if you are making a lot of calls and want to avoid the overhead of a the dynamic dispatch. e.g.

+    (with-constant-signature ((tostring "toString"))
-        (time (dotimes (i 10000) (tostring "foo")))) runs about 3x faster than (time (dotimes (i 10000) (#"toString" "foo")))
+        (time (dotimes (i 10000) (tostring "foo"))))

+runs about three times faster than

+    (time (dotimes (i 10000) (#"toString" "foo")))

-(with-constant-signature ((tostring "toString" t)) ...) will cause the toString to be a raw java call. see get-all-jar-classnames below for an example.
+    (with-constant-signature ((tostring "toString" t)) ...)

+will cause the toString to be a raw java call.
+See JSS::GET-ALL-JAR-CLASSNAMES for an example.

 Implementation is that the first time the function is called, the method is looked up based on the arguments passed, and thereafter